 - Flat inflatable kites can be fully depowered

 - Flat inflatable kites have a larger wind range

 With such advantages, flat inflatables replaced the standard inflatable kites as the dominant kitesurfing kite in 2006.

 Framed Single Skin Kites

-less and less popular among the kitesurfers and rarely one see any kitesurfer using framed
+For some reason, framed single kites got less and less popular among the kitesurfers, and rarely one see any kitesurfer using these kites anymore.

 Ram Air Foil Kites